Rate And Term Refinance Explained

 - Doing away with mortgage insurance

-As when applying for any home loan, individual lenders will require you to meet certain minimum qualifications.
-Several common requirements that you may expect to encounter as you work to refinance your mortgage rate and term are as follows:
+When applying for any home loan, individual mortgage lenders will require you to meet certain minimum qualifications.
+Several common requirements that you may expect to encounter as you work to refinance your mortgage rate-and-term are as follows:

-- Credit score: Lenders typically look for a credit score of 620 or higher, or 580 in the case of FHA loans, along with a strong credit history.
+- Credit score: Lenders typically look for a credit score of 620 or higher, or 580 in the case of FHA or VA loans, along with a strong credit history.

 - Home equity: To secure the best interest rates, you’ll want to hold off on refinancing until you possess at least 20% equity in your home.
 However, it is possible to refinance with less home equity if you so desire.

-- Closing costs: Closing costs, or additional fees paid at the time a property is purchased, can account for as much as 2% – 3% of the cost of a loan.
-Lenders will require you to pay them as part of refinancing, though homeowners with sufficient equity in their home may be able to include these costs within the refinanced loan itself.
+- Closing costs: Closing costs, or additional fees paid at the time a property is purchased, can account for as much as 2 – 6% of the cost of a loan.
+Lenders will require you to pay them as part of refinancing, though homeowners willing to take a higher rate may be able to include these costs within the refinanced loan itself.

-The costs of refinancing a home are worth keeping in mind as you think about a rate and term refinance as well.
-As with a first mortgage, costs are comparable on a new mortgage, sitting around 2% – 3% of the total mortgage amount, although you won’t need to pay for a home inspection.
-A refinancing calculator can help you compute your closing costs, which often include fees for common expenses such as:
+The costs of refinancing a home are also worth keeping in mind as you think about a rate-and-term refinance.
+As with a first mortgage, costs are comparable on a new loan, sitting at around 2 – 6% of the total amount, although you won’t need to pay for a home inspection.
+Closing costs often include fees for common expenses such as:

 - Loan origination fees